 An AED is an electronic device designed to deliver an electric shock to a victim of sudden cardiac arrest.
 Ventricular fibrillation may be restored to normal rhythm up to 60 percent of the time if treated promptly with an AED, a procedure called defibrillation.

-OSHA does not have standards specific to automated external defibrillators (AEDs).
-However, exposures to first-aid hazards are addressed in specific standards for the general industry.
+OSHA standards do not specifically address automated external defibrillators (AEDs).
+However exposures to first-aid hazards are addressed in specific OSHA standards for the General Industry.

 How do I find out about employer responsibilities and workers' rights?

 Workers have a right to a safe workplace.
 The law requires employers to provide their employees with safe and healthful workplaces.
 The OSHA law also prohibits employers from retaliating against employees for exercising their rights under the law (including the right to raise a health and safety concern or report an injury).
 For more information see www.whistleblowers.gov or Workers' rights under the OSH Act.